CLERK OF COURTS POLICIES

 Exempted Records That Will Not Be Released

-Under Ohio law, some records that meet the above three elements will still be withheld from release because state of federal law makes the record confidential.
-Some commonly requested records that are confidential include:
+Under Ohio law, some records that meet the above definition will be withheld from release because State or Federal law or Court

-If you have questions about a specific public records request made to the Clerk of Courts, please contact the Paper Room at (513) 946-5692.
+If you have questions about a specific public records request made to the Clerk of Courts, please contact the Paper Room at (513) 946-5692 or email email@example.com.
+For more information on Ohio’s Public Records Law, please visit OhioAttorney General’s website at http://www.ohioattorneygeneral.gov/Legal/Sunshine-Laws to download a copy of Ohio’s PublicRecords Manual.
+For the Ohio Rules for Superintendence of the Courts, please visit the Ohio Supreme Court’s website athttps://www.supremecourt.ohio.gov/LegalResources/Rules/superintendence/Superintendence.pdf.

 Findings – December, 2004